 College Academic Alert (CAA)

 Students admitted to the College of Nursing are expected to meet college academic standards and maintain good academic standing.
-Academic performance is monitored carefully by the Undergraduate and Curriculum Subcommittee on Progression, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a College Academic Alert (CAA) registration hold.
+Academic performance is monitored carefully by the Undergraduate Academic Advisors.
+Students either not maintaining steady progress or not demonstrating adequate achievement will be dismissed from the College of Nursing with a College Academic Alert (CAA).

 - grade point average (GPA) deficiency

-- inadequate progress (This includes, but is not limited to, earning less than the required grades and/or withdrawing for academic reasons in two required courses.
-See Degree Progression Policies below for a comprehensive list of progression requirements.)
+- inadequate progress (includes but is not limited to: earning less than the required grades and/or withdrawing for academic reasons in two required courses)

 - the violation of special conditions